 “That would be splendid,” said Chris.
 “You can drive first.”

 Stepping into the Lexus NX felt like stepping into a sports car.
-The bold instrument panel, leather-wrapped steering wheel, paddle shifters, and racing inspired seats combine made me giddy with excitement (I don’t usually get giddy, but the interior had that affect on me).
+The bold instrument panel, leather-wrapped steering wheel, paddle shifters, and racing-inspired seats combine made me giddy with excitement (I don’t usually get giddy, but the interior had that effect on me).